red/red/README.md

 **[file]**

 Any Red or Red/System source file.
-If no file and no option is provided, the REPL will be launched.
+If no file and no option is provided, the graphical console will be launched.
 If a file with no option is provided, the file will be simply run by the interpreter (*it is expected to be a Red script with no Red/System code*).

 **[options]**

+    --cli                          : Run the command-line REPL instead of the graphical console.

     -c, --compile                  : Forces generation of an executable in the working folder.

     -d, --debug, --debug-stabs     : Compile source file in debug mode.
 STABS